gcapes/git-course/02-local.md

 $ git add common
 ~~~

-All files that are in "common" are now tracked.
+All files that are in *common* are now tracked.
 We would also have to add
 journal.txt to the staging area.
 But there is a shortcut.
 We can use option
-"-a" for "commit".
+"-a" for `commit`.
 This option means "commit all files that are tracked and
 that have been modified".

 ~~~{.bash}